What Proof Of Income Is Needed For A Mortgage?

 - Payslips from the past three months or more.

-Outgoing finances
+Outgoing Finances

 In the months leading up to your application, you should try to cut down unnecessary spending, so that you are able to show how much you can afford to pay when you do get your mortgage.
+However, it is important to be realistic about your outgoings, so your spending must be sustainable for the foreseeable future, at least until a point where you are earning more money.

 The mortgage lender will usually also ask for confirmation regarding: